Saturday, December 13, 2008

 Bush is the greatest prez.

-Questionable Premises, so Overall Bad (even though it has a good structure)
+Questionable Premises, so Overall Bad (even though it has a good structure)4) All BCC students are humans.

 Most humans are shorter than 7 feet tall.